Most Common Broken Bones

 Here is a list of some of the most common bones that get broken:

-• Collarbone: Out of all 206 bones, the clavicle is the most common broken bone in the entire body.
+• Collarbone: Out of all 206 bones, the clavicle is the most commonly broken bone in the entire human body.
 This is because it is a delicate S-shaped bone covered by thin tissue positioned between the shoulder blade and upper rib cage[5].
 When falling, people stretch their arms out in order to catch themselves.
 This added pressure causes the clavicle to break[4].

 • Wrist: The wrist is a common broken bone in people under 75 years of age from physical activity[4].
-The wrist can be broken, similar to the arm, when catching yourself from falling[2].
+The wrist can be broken, similar to the lower arm, when catching yourself from falling[2].

 • Hip: The hip is the most common broken bone in people over 65 years of age.
 This is due to the increase in falls in this population from arthritis or brittle bones, where the hip breaks from overload pressure from the body[4].
+Conditions such as osteoarthritis can further increase the risk of hip fractures.

 What Are Possible Complications of Broken Bones?

 • Tailbone: The tailbone involves multiple bones of the spine.
-Pain from a broken tailbone can last up to a year and the recovery process can be extremely challenging.
-Walking, sitting and sleeping may all be painful, leading to an increased rehabilitation period and discomfort[1].
+Pain from a broken tailbone can last up to a year, and the recovery process can be extremely challenging.
+Walking, sittin,g and sleeping may all be painful, leading to an increased rehabilitation period and discomfort[1].
 Unfortunately, splinting is not an option for a broken tailbone either[3].

 • Femur: The femur is not only the largest, strongest bone in the body, but it also has main arteries nearby that can be damaged when broken, leading to severe bleeding or blood clots[3].
 Commonly, surgery is required, and there will be a lack of walking on the area for many weeks afterwards[2].